csswizardry/csswizardry.github.com/_posts/2015-03-11-immutable-css.md

 As with a lot of my work, I try to borrow paradigms from software engineering.
-Software Engineers have been solving these problems since long before I was even a twinkle in my dad’s eye, so it’s probably going to be in my interests to see how they’d go about it.
+Software Engineers have been solving these problems since long before I was even a twinkle in my father’s eye, so it’s probably going to be in my interests to see how they’d go about it.

 It turns out that immutable objects are objects <q>whose state cannot be modified after [they have been] created</q>.
 That’s _exactly_ what we’re aiming